 Paronychia usually happens when the skin around a person's nail is irritated or injured.
 When the skin around the nail is damaged, germs can get in and cause an infection.
 These germs can be bacteria (causing bacterial paronychia) or fungi (causing fungal paronychia).

 Common paronychia causes include:

-Some people get paronychia infections after a manicure or using chemicals like nail glue.
+Some people get paronychia infections after a manicure or using from chemicals in the glue used with artificial nails.
 Certain health conditions (like diabetes) also can make paronychia more likely.
 And if your hands are in water a lot (if you wash dishes at a restaurant, for example), that ups the chances of getting paronychia.

 Chances are, if you have paronychia, it will be easy to recognize.
 There will be an area of skin around a nail that is painful and tender when you touch it.
 The area probably will be red and swollen and feel warm.
 You may see a pus-filled blister.